broadinstitute/warp/website/docs/Pipelines/Imputation_Pipeline/README.md

 :::

 ### Input descriptions
 The table below describes each of the Imputation pipeline inputs.
-The workflow requires either a multi-sample VCF or an array of single sample VCFs.
+The workflow requires **either** a multi-sample VCF or an array of single sample VCFs.
+These samples must be from the same species and genotyping chip.

+**You must have two or more samples to run the pipeline.**

+However, the pipeline is cost-optimized for between 100 and 1,000 samples.
+After 1,000 samples, the cost per sample no longer decreases (see the [Price estimates](#price-estimates) section).

 For examples of how to specify each input in a configuration file, as well as cloud locations for different example input files, see the [example input configuration file (JSON)](https://github.com/broadinstitute/warp/blob/develop/pipelines/broad/arrays/imputation/example_inputs.json).

 | Input name | Description | Type |
 | --- | --- | --- |